zoom-studio/react-menu-list/README.md

  This defaults to `{position:'right', vAlign:'top', hAlign: 'left'}`.
 * `menuZIndex`: This is an optional number controlling the z-index CSS property of the menu's container.
+* `menuParentElement`: This is an optional HTMLElement to attach the menu's container to instead of the document's body element.
 * `onWillOpen`: This is an optional function called before the submenu opens.
 * `onDidOpen`: This is an optional function called after the submenu opened.
 * `onWillClose`: This is an optional function called before the submenu closes.